GRIDAPPSD/CIMHub/der/README.md

 Copyright (c) 2021-2022, Battelle Memorial Institute

 These test cases are based on a 6-MW photovoltaic system, connected through a delta-wye transformer to a 13.2-kV distribution circuit.
 The point of common coupling (PCC) is on the high side of the transformer.
 When the photovoltaic system generates a full 6 MW and the grid source voltage is 1.05 per-unit, the PCC voltage will rise to 1.08 per-unit, which is into the B Range defined in ANSI/IEEE C84.1.
 However, the smart inverter functions can mitigate the voltage rise.
 See IEEE P1547.2/D6.2 for more background on how the smarter inverter functions work, including how settings are determined.
 IEEE 1547-2018 defines Category A and Category B for the reactive power and control capabilities of distributed energy resources.
 Ultimately, these CIMHub test cases will encompass all functionality specified in IEEE 1547-2018, but some necessary features are currently missing in OpenDSS and/or CIM.

 ![DER_Circuit](der_ckt.png)

+The category B reactive power capability requirement is 44% of nameplate apparent power, absorbing or injecting.
+For category A, the requirement is 44% injecting and 25% absorbing.
+For a real power rating of 6000 kW, the nameplate S=6000/sqrt(1-0.44^2) = 6682 kVA for category B.  The reactive power limits are 0.44*6682 = 2940 kVAR.
+The minimum power factor is 6000/6682 = 0.8980.
+The optimal power factor for the test circuit is 0.92 absorbing, at which the voltage fluctuations are approximately zero when the real power fluctuates.
+Category B allows the power factor to be 0.92 absorbing.

+For category A, the nameplate rating is also 6682 kVA, but the reactive power absorption capability is 0.25*6682 = 1670 kVAR.
+GridLAB-D doesn't have separate limits on reactive power injection and absorption.
+To represent the limit on reactive power absorption, we set S = sqrt(6000^2 + 1670^2) = 6228 kVA.
+This has a side effect of limiting the reactive power injection to 1670 kVAR instead of 2940 kVAR, but it's more important to accurately represent the absorption capability.
+For absorption, the minimum power factor is 6000/6228 = 0.9634.
+Therefore, the optimal power factor is not 0.92 for category A; it must be limited to 0.9634.

 ## Process